hyperoslo/hyper-validator-base/README.md

 ## Modules

 Now you are ready to install the individual input validators.
-At the moment there is 1 you can add:
+At the moment there is one you can add:
 - [float validator]

 [float validator]: https://github.com/hyperoslo/hyper-validator-float